EU leaders struggle to bridge gas price cap divide

 “A price cap on gas, if that could be achieved, would be grand — with the caveat that we cannot endanger security of supply,” Karins said.
 “So we cannot set the price so that no one would sell gas into Europe.”

-Belgian Prime Minister Alexander De Croo said he hoped the “last hurdles” to a price cap would be overcome at the meeting, but also that a joint path of action should be agreed to send two important messages.
+Belgian Prime Minister Alexander De Croo said he hoped the “last hurdles” to a price cap would be overcome at the meeting, but also that leader should agree on a joint path of action to send two important messages.

 “One to the energy markets, to make it clear we no longer accept these prices, we will not continue to pay this market manipulation.
 Secondly, an important signal to our populations, to our companies, that we are going to tackle the problem at the root,” he said.